Approaching Sound

 My monitoring setup follows the piece-of-wire concept, allowing me to hear what is actually there while listening to a client’s work.
 This means keeping the signal’s path between the source (my digital-to-analog converter) and target (my ears) short, transparent, and unimpaired by anything that might add color or character to the material.
 I love equipment you will not hear, which acts as a measuring tool and offers an uncluttered perspective on your work.
 The same goes for my room, which provides an accurate 35 square-meters listening environment to assess the quality of a mix before adding or subtracting color during the actual mastering process.
 At this initial listening stage, I strive to keep the tools out of the music’s way.

-For the shaping instance of the mastering process, I’m working with a hybrid setup: critical corrections are accomplished with a brief selection of cutting-edge plug-ins which allow for meticulous adjustments and to-the-point automations, while my hand-built mastering console offers the kind of 3-D depth and unique radiance that analog does best.
+For the shaping instance of the mastering process, I’m working with a hybrid setup: critical corrections are accomplished with a selection of cutting-edge plug-ins which allow for meticulous adjustments and to-the-point automations, while my hand-built mastering console offers the 3-D depth and unique radiance that analog does best.

 Digital audio is a thing of beauty, and when done right, it can sound just as effortless, truthful and inviting as an analog medium.